2014 United States House of Representatives elections in Michigan: District 8

 The 8th district is located in Southern and Southeast Michigan.
-The incumbent is Republican Mike Rogers, who has represented the district since 2001.
+The incumbent was Republican Mike Rogers, who had represented the district since 2001.
 He was re-elected with 59% of the vote in 2012 and the district has a PVI of R+2.

-As of September 30, 2013, Rogers had raised $869,321.02, and has $1,819,857.21 cash on-hand available for a presumed re-election bid.
-Rogers had considering running for the U.S. Senate, but ultimately declined, before deciding to not to seek re-election.
+As of September 30, 2013, Rogers had raised $869,321.02, and had $1,819,857.21 cash on-hand available for a presumed re-election bid.
+Rogers had considering running for the U.S. Senate, but ultimately declined, before deciding not to seek re-election.

 Rogers' retirement made the formerly "Safe Republican" district more competitive.
-The Rothenberg Political Report now rates this race "Republican Favored" and The Washington Post predicts a "scramble" in the race to win the seat.
+The Rothenberg Political Report then rated this race "Republican Favored" and The Washington Post predicted a "scramble" in the race to win the seat.
 Mike Bishop won the Republican nomination and Eric Schertzing won the Democratic nomination to fill Camp's seat.